li-2020-jl/Jialu-Li_Portfolio/dataviz3.md

 ##### Feedback Received:
 * Classmate 1:

-⋅⋅⋅I think you can emphasize the differences between before and after.
+  I think you can emphasize the differences between before and after.
 It is a bit hard for me to notice the difference between these two forms.
-Or find a way to help people notice the differences
+Or find a way to help people notice the differences.

-⋅⋅⋅I prefer a different color (like the color in the redesign 3) to notate the states planned to easing restrictions.
+  I prefer a different color (like the color in the redesign 3) to notate the states planned to easing restrictions.

 * Classmate 2:
-⋅⋅⋅Improvement: It will be better the final design can be an animation?
+  Improvement: It will be better the final design can be an animation?
 Otherwise, I feel confused when you have the "state planned to ..." in legend but no such elements in the visualization.

-⋅⋅⋅I think this visualization is good that the slash texture kind of represents the process of "dissolve", where every state reopens again, from dark blue to gray.
+  I think this visualization is good that the slash texture kind of represents the process of "dissolve", where every state reopens again, from dark blue to gray.

 #### Redesign 2:
 the second redesign really puts the emphasis on showing how many states are participating in the easing restriction.
 For this purpose, I only show states as having restrictions vs. no restrictions.
 Then I use color with a similar value of the no restriction gray and contrasting hue with the restriction blue to represent the states that have already or planned to take action.